 Today, it is easy for malicious actors to download an app from an app store, reverse engineer it, find exploitable errors and vulnerabilities, and perform malicious activities, including code injection, piracy, and more.
-For example, criminals can reconfigure and repackage an app to use in a phishing campaign designed to steal a victim's credentials.
-Mobile payment app providers simply can't continue to leave their apps vulnerable to this kind of threat.
+For example, criminals can reconfigure and repackage an app to use in a phishing campaign designed to steal a victim's credentials or develop malware specifically targeting your neobanking app.
+Mobile banking app providers simply can't continue to leave their apps vulnerable to this kind of threat.

-Don't build in-house security tooling.
-Often, internal teams take the approach of building application shielding capabilities rather than buying proven commercial solutions.
-These efforts can be very expensive and time-consuming to deliver and maintain.
+Rely on experts.
+Sometimes, app development teams try to create their own mobile application shielding capabilities rather than using proven commercial solutions.
+Not only are these efforts very expensive and time-consuming to deliver and maintain, in practice they are also inferior.
 While internal development teams may have some security experience and internal context, the reality is that they don't have the expertise and resources to manage security on their own over the lifetime of an app.
 In addition, security technologies and attacker techniques continue to evolve rapidly.
-To keep pace, it is vital to rely on experts who are solely focused on security.
+To keep pace and maintain a secure app, it is vital to rely on experts who are solely focused on security.

-Employ mobile app obfuscation & app shielding.
+Employ mobile app obfuscation and shielding.
 To counter the threats of code compromise, teams must employ mobile app obfuscation and app shielding.
 Mobile app obfuscation is one of the most critical tools available to developers and security teams.
 By doing advanced source code obfuscation, teams can make it difficult and time-consuming for potential attackers to determine how the code works.
 Teams also need to establish robust app shielding capabilities so that, if an attacker bypasses the obfuscation techniques employed, they can't tamper with or bypass business logic to gain access to sensitive data or start to modify the code.

-Don't use open-source or freeware security tools.
+Don't use open source or freeware security tools.
 These basic tools simply don't provide sufficient resistance to thwart would-be attackers.
-For example, many open-source tools have protection capabilities, but often there are easily accessible countermeasures that counteract these safeguards, such as YouTube videos that offer step-by-step instructions.
+For example, many open source tools have protection capabilities, but there are easily accessible countermeasures that counteract these safeguards, such as YouTube videos that offer step-by-step instructions and even tooling to help strip the protection capabilities from a 'protected' app.

 Get visibility into anti-tampering activities.
 It's essential for teams to be able to ascertain whether anti-tampering works.
-Too often, however, mobile payment app developers simply do checks inside the app, and if something malicious were detected, there would be a preset response delivered.
+Too often, however, mobile banking app developers simply integrate some checks inside the app, and if something malicious were detected, there would be a preset response delivered.
 For example, a transaction may simply fail or issue a message to the user, indicating the app is down due to potentially suspicious activity.
 Unfortunately, with these approaches, app providers deliver a poor user experience and lack visibility into whether defenses are working.
 Therefore, it is vital to monitor anti-tampering activities, so teams can be assured that existing mechanisms are working or take the steps necessary to respond if not.

-Zimperium's zShield offers advanced obfuscation and anti-tampering capabilities that enable teams to harden and protect their mobile payment app code, intellectual property, and private data.
+Zimperium's zShield offers advanced obfuscation and anti-tampering capabilities that enable teams to harden and protect their neobank app code, intellectual property, and private data.
 Additionally, zShield provides visibility into tampering attempts.